Syphilis in Pregnant Women: An Overview

-syphilis to their babies during pregnancy and childbirth.
+Women can pass syphilis to their babies during pregnancy and childbirth.
 Untreated syphilis results in a high risk of a bad outcome of the pregnancy.
-Therefore, if you are pregnant, you should be tested for syphilis.
+Therefore, if you are pregnant, you should be tested for this disease.

 Syphilis in pregnant women can cause: